-For a combination of fashion and function, this gold wire-bound book by Kate Spade offers a couple of ways to store your favorite recipes.
+For a combination of fashion and function, this book by Kate Spade offers a couple of ways to store your favorite recipes.
 There are seven divided sections (labeled breakfast, soups, sauces, appetizers, entrees, desserts, and beverages) with an ample number of pages in each section to handwrite your recipes.

 This vintage-styled metal tin from Rifle Paper Co. is a fun choice for those who love whimsical botanical designs, the signature style of Florida-based illustrator Anna Bond.
 There’s a reason this type of container is a popular hand-me-down—the sturdy construction means it can hold up for generations.

 This box is designed to hold standard 4 x 6-inch index cards and also includes 24 blank cards and 12 letterpress dividers to divide your collection into appetizers, breakfast, entrees, desserts, meats, seafood, and more.
 Available in several charming designs, this will add a little cheer to a kitchen counter or bookshelf.